krishNA2000000/C-Programs/README.md

 long integer values

 32767 32768 32777

+Summary of Key Points
+Integer overflow can occur if constants exceed their type's limit.

+Use L suffix for long constants to avoid overflow in critical ranges.

+%d for int, %ld for long.

+On a true 16-bit compiler, you might see incorrect results (like negative values) without using long.

 ////// C Program for Checking value is  Prime or not
 //Input the number n.